WV Make it Shine Program

 award to be used in promoting STEM programs in their school, and an invitation to the Association

-of WV Solid Waste Authorities Annual Awards Banquet on October 29, 2018 at Stonewall Jackson State Park (includes one night lodging) to receive their award.
+of WV Solid Waste Authorities Annual Awards Banquet on October 21, 2019 at Canaan State Park (includes one night lodging) to receive their award.
 To nominate

 yourself or another, please submit an

 application packet.
 All entries must be received by September 13,

 Terry Carrington, Make It Shine Coordinator, at firstname.lastname@example.org, or 304-926-0499 ext.
 1359.